Is It Safe to Travel to Tanzania in 2026?

 Traveler Impact

-Solo travelers face significant risks from violent crime, including robbery and assault, particularly in urban areas and during nighttime hours.
+Solo travelers face significant risks from violent crime, including assault and robbery, particularly in urban areas where police response is limited.

-Business travelers may encounter operational disruptions due to civil unrest and unpredictable demonstrations, alongside a general risk of crime in urban centers.
+Business travelers may encounter operational disruptions due to civil unrest and crime, but can generally rely on hotel security and organized transport.

 Data on this page comes from the U.S. Department of State, the CDC, the World Bank Worldwide Governance Indicators, and Freedom House.
 All sources are updated regularly and cross-referenced to provide a composite safety picture for Tanzania.